RhysBower/AirBC/project-schema/schema.md

 FDs:

 - id —> points
-  A customer's acount id should determine the point balance
+  A customer's account id should determine the point balance

+Already in BCNF.

 ---